ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 - Make tasks support SNOMED coding.
 Should each task return multiple SNOMED rows e.g. code, value (+/- originator type e.g. clinician/patient)?

+  - See ``cc_snomed.py``.

+  - Build some sort of UK-specific external data file, with keys as per :class:`camcops_server.cc_modules.cc_snomed.SnomedLookup`.
-  - A/w reply from NHS Information Standards 24/11/2018 re permissions.
+    See reply from NHS Information Standards 25/11/2018 re permissions.
+    See ``snomed_ct.xml`` (not in main repository).
+    Document this/create a blank.

+  - Build config options.

+  - Map rest of relevant SNOMED-CT codes.

+  - Plan export mechanisms.

+  - Implement in tasks.

+  - If ``config.snomed_xml_filename`` is not specified, don't ask tasks for SNOMED-CT codes.

 - Implement (from command line) “export to anonymisation staging database” = with patient info per table.
 (Extend ``cc_dump.py``.
 See